LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - make the walls look less flat
 - allow copy from child app, don't just always clear app.requests
 - allow screens in non-cardinal directions
-- still render the puzzles in adjacent rooms
+- use the save system
-- i'll need to save progress eventually anyway so the snapshot thing where you unload the apps when you're in a different room is a good idea, since save can reuse. and that will help with pools running out of space.
+  - save the world state when you quit the game
+  - unload apps when you leave the room
+  - use that reflection to generate editor ui
+  - do the repr for remaining apps
+- have the inspect_wall thing work on puzzles too and give you easy text to edit from the reflection thing
 - figure out the antialiasing thing
 - resize the apps based on their size in the projected world? (ie don't hardcode PUZZLE_LOGICAL_WIDTH)
 - all the 3d puzzle effects need to be rotatable